-There is nothing that prevents you from buying a car while you are bankrupt in Ontario.
+There is nothing that prevents you from buying a car while you are bankrupt.
 If you are financing the purchase of a car, you must disclose that you are an undischarged bankrupt.
-This is the period between the date you filed the assignment in bankruptcy in Ontario and the date that you are discharge from the bankruptcy process.
+This is the period between the date you filed the assignment in bankruptcy and the date that you are discharge from the bankruptcy process.

-Even if you do not disclose, the company financing the car will find out when they get a credit report on you.
+Even if you do not disclose this, the company financing the car will find out when they get a credit report on you.
 Now you have lost credibility which may result in a higher interest rate due to the risk factor or they will cut back on the amount they are willing to loan you.
 You might have to settle for a less expensive car that does not require a lot of financing.
-In terms of bankruptcy in Ontario, a vehicle is exempt up to a value of $6,600.
-If the vehicle is required as a “Tool of Trade” the required exemption is increased to $11,300.
+In Ontario, a vehicle is exempt up to a value of $6,600.
+If the vehicle is required as a “Tool of Trade”, the required exemption is increased to $11,300.